dotnet/docs/docs/architecture/microservices/implement-resilient-applications/use-httpclientfactory-to-implement-resilient-http-requests.md

 The Typed Client (`CatalogService` in the example) is activated by DI (Dependency Injection), that means it can accept any registered service in its constructor, in addition to `HttpClient`.

 A Typed Client is effectively a transient object, that means a new instance is created each time one is needed.
-And it will receive a new `HttpClient` instance each time it's constructed.
+It receives a new `HttpClient` instance each time it's constructed.
 However, the `HttpMessageHandler` objects in the pool are the objects that are reused by multiple `HttpClient` instances.

 ### Use your Typed Client classes